4ms/stm32mp2-baremetal/README.md

 you already copied main.uimg to it (see previous step).

 You can also save this command in U-boot's environment variables, so that you don't have to type it each time.
-In fact if you save it in `bootcmd` then it'll run automatically without you needing to press a key:
+In fact, if you save it in `bootcmd` then it'll run automatically without you needing to press a key:

 ```